4 Triathlon Resolutions You Can Keep. Haven’t hammered out that resolution list yet?

 Using the thoracic spine mobilization exercise, you will loosen up your mid-spine area and gain a greater range of motion.
+More one-minute exercise videos.
 Using Real Foods For Long-Distance Training.
 Fuel your long-course training and racing with real foods to reap the benefits.

 Welcome to the off-season!
 Pat yourself on the back for another solid year and go into the winter with a real plan—but don’t fall into the trap of attempting to carry PR fitness through to spring.
 Feeling ‘Blah’ Before A Workout or Race?
 Don’t Stress!
 Have you ever felt like crap prior to—and perhaps even during the warm-up of—a big workout or race only to have an incredible performance?

 If so, you’re in good company.
 “I’ve undergone this many times,” says Dr. Michael Joyner, a world-renowned physician and physiologist at the Mayo Clinic who ran a 2:25 marathon during his prime.
 “Sometimes you start off feeling like wood and by the end of the workout you feel great.”
 Joyner speculates the occasional disconnect between how a runner feels before and during a workout is related to muscle temperature and the time it takes various energy systems to ramp up.

 Plan Your Triathlon Season Like A Pro.
 Professional triathlete Jesse Thomas explains how he tackles the task of planning a triathlon season.